frithnanth/perl6-Image-Libexif/README.md

 sudo apt-get install libexif12
 ```

-The module looks for a library called libexif.so, or whatever it finds in
+The module looks for a library called libexif.so.
-the environment variable `PERL6_LIBEXIF_LIB` (provided that the library one
-chooses uses the same API).

 ## Installation